 So how did commission-only sales develop such a poor reputation?

 Let’s look at the climate in the US at the time.
-Dr Finkelstein highlights that thousands of military personnel were returning home with little qualification, no job and no desire to go on the GI Bill (the US government’s free education programme).
+Thousands of military personnel were returning home with little qualification, no job and no desire to go on the GI Bill (the US government’s free education programme).
 So, many turned to what appeared to be a quick and easy way to earn a great living – go out and sell.
 Commission-only sales required no special qualifications; had no hard and fast rules; and no ethical or corporate guidelines to follow – all they had to do was just get a deal and get paid.

 Because these commission-only salespeople only got paid if they sold something, many told any story, made any promise and agreed with anything to secure the deal, even if it meant the customer was worse off.
 This is how the rot set in.
 These salespeople were intently focused on earning a commission – their living, and so many did it at any cost.
 For most, self interest was their only focus; the customer was seen as a means-to-an-end, a schmuck, or a “muppet”.
 As reported recently via a Goldman Sachs news story “customers were purely objects that made you money and the companies did nothing or very little to address the ensuring corruption.
 No wonder people still feel somewhat cynical and wary of sales people today.”
 The legacy of commission-only selling has proven very hard to shift.